simhaonline/Smart.Framework/README.md

 * Hybrid Architecture: combined Multi-Tier and Middlewares architectures to provide a flexible and smart service
 * Independent Packages: based on modules, plugins and 3rd party (vendor) libraries that can be integrated or developed
 * Full Decoupled Core Libraries: the framework core is using independent (decoupled) libraries (no 3rd party dependencies)
+* Modular Architecture: support creating reusable modules (there are also many turn-key modules available in Smart.Framework.Modules)
 * NameSpace Separation: for modules (Models, Views, Controllers) or Libraries
 * Based on a previous experience of more than 17 years of developing web projects, research and experiments using web technologies